PnEcrins/GeoNature-mobile-sync/README.md

 mvn jdeb:jdeb
 ```

-or to perform a whole build and packaging in single command:
+or to perform a whole build and packaging from single command:

 ```bash
 mvn clean assembly:assembly jdeb:jdeb -Dmaven.test.skip=true